s3ql/s3ql/rst/contrib.rst

 This program measures S3QL write performance, uplink bandwidth and compression speed to determine the limiting factor.
-It also gives recommendation for compression algorithm and number of upload threads to achieve maximum performance.
+It also gives recommendation for compression algorithm and number of upload connections to achieve maximum performance.